Del Boy Falls Through the Bar

 Legacy

 More than a sitcom: a working-class fairy tale that became part of British national identity, quoted, repeated and loved across generations.
+The 1996 Christmas trilogy cemented its place in television history, with 'Time on Our Hands' drawing a record 24.3 million viewers β the biggest UK audience ever for a sitcom episode.

 Where to watch